M-Chan/phyphox-arduino-summer-2021/README.md

-# phyphox-arduino-summer-2021
+# Visualising Remote Sensor Data on a Mobile Phone
-Arduino .ino files and .phyphox files (basically XML) I wrote during my 2021 summer Physics internship
+Arduino .ino files and .phyphox files (basically XML) I created during my 2021 summer Physics internship

 ## acknowledgements
 A lot of this code has been modified from the original phyphox app experiments using their open source .phyphox files